 Beacon continues to review annually its corporate governance framework to ensure that the structures, systems and processes, culture and values are aligned to the achievement of its strategic objectives.
-Our compliance with and application of the TTCGC is disclosed in our Application and CG Disclosure Summary Report located on our website.

 Beacon's corporate governance framework is articulated in a formal Board Charter (reviewable every two years).
 The Charter is designed to be used in conjunction with other policies and procedures documented by the Company.
 It is based on the following key elements: